 On April 6th 2010, the new ‘Fit Note’ will replace the ‘Sick Note’.
-In this document, Park City have listed employers’ frequently asked questions, the key differences between the old and new system and importantly, how the new fit notes will impact on your business:
+In this document, Park City has listed employers’ frequently asked questions, the key differences between the old and new system and importantly, how the new fit notes will impact your business:

 Q. What is changing?
-What is the difference between a sick note and the new fit note?
+What is the difference between a sick note and a new fit note?

 Q. What do the two options available to GPs on the form mean?

 A. Unfit for work – This is just like on the old ‘sick note’ where the doctor advises your employee to “refrain from work”.
 The doctor’s assessment of your employee is that they have a health condition that prevents them from working for the stated period of time.

 May be fit for work taking account of the following advice – The doctor’s assessment of your employee is that their condition does not necessarily stop them from returning to work.
 That is, they could return to work but may not be able to complete all of their normal duties, or they could benefit from amended working hours.